- Seven & i Group Material Issues

 Plastics, which are highly convenient, are used in various situations in our lives, and over 8.3 billion tons* of plastic have been produced since 1950.
 Meanwhile, 9% of plastic is recycled and 79% is sent to landfills or disposed of in nature.
 At this rate, it is estimated that 12 billion tons of plastic will be sent to landfills or disposed of in nature by 2050, and there are reports that the amount of plastic in the ocean exceeds the amount of fish*.
 The issue facing us is to build a recycling-oriented economic society that makes effective use of existing resources without waste.

-In addressing these material issues, Seven & i Holdings contributes to achieving goals 4, 7, 12, 13, and 15 of the Sustainable Development Goals (SDGs) by reducing CO2 emissions and waste of food products, and so forth.
+In addressing this material issue, Seven & i Holdings contributes to achieving goals 2, 6, 7, 12, 13, 14, and 15 of the Sustainable Development Goals (SDGs) by reducing CO2 emissions and waste of food products, and so forth.